johndunne2019/pands-project/README.md

 Although this analysis offers some interesting insight in to what data analysis can be conducted using the Fisher Iris data set I found it to be a bit too complicated for a relatively inexperienced user.

+**3. Basic Analysis of the Iris Data set Using Python - https://medium.com/codebagng/basic-analysis-of-the-iris-data-set-using-python-2995618a6342**

 ## My Analysis of the Fisher's Iris Data Set

 **In this section I have detailed the analysis that I carried out on the Fisher's Iris data set.
 I have broken down the contents of each file in my repository that has been use to analyse the data set.**